-A moss pole gives a climbing houseplant something to do what it does in the wild: grip a damp vertical surface with its aerial roots and haul itself upward.
+A moss pole gives a climbing houseplant the chance to do what it does in the wild: grip a damp vertical surface with its aerial roots and haul itself upward.
 For aroids such as monstera, pothos and philodendron it often means bigger leaves and a stronger plant.

 Why it helps

-These plants are climbers.
-Given a damp, textured support, their aerial roots attach and feed, and the plant frequently responds by producing larger, more mature foliage than it would scrambling along the ground or flopping out of a pot.
-The pole also keeps a big plant upright and tidy.
+These plants are climbers by nature.
+Given a damp, textured support, their aerial roots attach and draw up water, and the plant frequently responds by producing larger, more mature foliage than it would scrambling along the ground or flopping out of a pot.
+In many aroids the leaves grow bigger and more deeply cut the higher the plant climbs, and a pole is what lets that happen indoors.
+It also keeps a big plant upright and tidy instead of sprawling across a shelf.

 Sphagnum or coir